 It is appropriate to make provisions for a separate indirect cost rate that is only applicable to a specific award when that particular award is carried out in an environment that appears to generate a significantly different level of indirect costs.

-12.5 Negotiation
+12.5 Negotiated Rates and De Minimis Rates

-All entities desiring to claim indirect costs under federal or state awards using an indirect cost rate must either have an approved indirect cost rate, or maintain the indirect cost proposal and supporting documentation for review, as required.
+Grantees desiring to claim indirect costs under TWC grant awards must use a negotiated indirect cost rate, or, if applicable and the entity qualifies, the de minimis rate described in Uniform Guidance and Texas Grant Management Standards, as applicable.

 12.6 Documentation

-Adequate documentation, including the indirect cost rate proposal, subsidiary worksheets, and other relevant data must be maintained and made available upon request.
+For negotiated rates, adequate documentation, including the indirect cost rate proposal, subsidiary worksheets, and other relevant data must be maintained and made available upon request.

 12.7 Refunds